oktagonia/oktagonia.github.io/docs/blog/lanlifshitz_1/notes.md

 of coordinates and time will describe the same equations of motion under the principle of least action.
 So the mechanical system resulting from
 $$L'(q, \dot{q}, t) = L(q, \dot{q}, t) + \frac{\d}{\d t}f(q, t)$$
-is the same as described by $L.$ In percise terms, what this means is that
+is the same as described by $L.$ In precise terms, what this means is that
 $\delta S = 0$ implies $\delta S' = 0$ where
 $S = \int_{t_0}^{t_1} L\,\d t$ and $S' = \int_{t_0}^{t_1}L'\,\d t.$
 From our definition of $L'$ we can see that